antireaction/queerrights-en/docs/transrights/transition.md

 #### "But the quality of evidence is low!"

-Some might respond to the above citations with the argument that many papers describe the quality of evidence to be mostly low, which supposedly means that recommendations for transition as treatment for gender dysphoria cannot be made.
-This is untrue.
+Some might respond to the above citations with the argument that papers often describe the quality of evidence to be mostly low, which supposedly means that recommendations for transition as treatment for gender dysphoria cannot be made **This is untrue.**

 First of all, a lot of low quality evidence adds up and in sum becomes more reliable.
-For example, one of the criteria for high quality of evidence which studies on trans people often lack is having a large sample size - but adding up many studies with smaller (but different) samples has the same effect taken together.
+For example, one of the criteria for evidence to be considered high quality is having a large sample size - but adding up many studies with smaller (but different) samples has the same effect taken together.

 Second of all, a treatment can still receive a strong recommendation despite the quality of evidence being low for it's effectiveness.
 For example, when the alternatives (another treatment or doing nothing) poses an even bigger, less acceptable, or more certain risk than possible risks of the examined treatment.
 [Here's a simple and short presentation](https://childrensoncologygroup.org/downloads/GRADE_COG_strong_recs_low_quality_evid_26Jul2018.pdf) ([archive link](https://web.archive.org/web/20210902195358/https://childrensoncologygroup.org/downloads/GRADE_COG_strong_recs_low_quality_evid_26Jul2018.pdf)) with a different example of this using the GRADE approach (one of many [hierarchies of evidence](https://en.wikipedia.org/wiki/Hierarchy_of_evidence)).